d-edison/theoddsapi/README.md

 API](https://the-odds-api.com/).
 The principal function `get_odds`
-provides a convenient, simple interface which allows you to leverage the API to pull odds from various different sports, books, and market types into nice, tidy tibbles.
+provides a convenient, simple interface which allows you to leverage the API to pull odds from various different sports, books, and market types into tidy tibbles.

 ## Installation

-You can install the theoddsapi from GitHub with:
+Install the theoddsapi from GitHub with:

 ``` r
 devtools::install_github("d-edison/theoddsapi")